by anthony on 07/04/11 at 3:17 pm

 Users shouldn’t have to figure out a site’s structure to do a search.
 They shouldn’t have to think about which section of the site holds their information.
 It’s clear that a scoped search wastes the user’s time and energy.
 The best approach is a global search with a scoped search results page.
 It gives users more flexibility and control over their search results.
 They can search the entire site at once and target sections for the information they want.

 The hardest part to get right is the search results page.
 If you don’t present the search results in an organized way, you could overwhelm users with too much information.
 Scoped search results should show users all relevant results for each site section.
 It should allow users to choose which section they want to see more of.
-When the user chooses a section, it should then display all the search results in that section to the user.
+When the user chooses a section, it should then display all the search results in that section.